With 2019 coming to a close, now is the time for private foundations to think about their year-end tax strategies.

 Net Operating Losses

-- Make the carryforward period indefinite rather than limited to twenty years
+- The carryforward period is indefinite rather than limited to 20 years.

-- Limit losses to offset taxable income in a given year to 90% of taxable income rather than 100%
+- New losses generated are limited to offsetting taxable income in a given year to 80% of taxable income rather than 100%, and can only be used to offset taxable income from the trade or business that generated the NOL.

 Private Operating Foundation Status